 Buyers frequently use mobile devices to make their purchases, leading some B2B companies to launch mobile apps to give customers access to their account on the go.
 This can provide a boost to business and is especially useful for easy repeat ordering.
 However, development costs, versions designed specifically for Android and IOS devices, and app store or marketplace fees can make them expensive options.

 An alternative to consider this year is a progressive web application (PWA) delivered through web browsers.
 PWAs are designed to work across all mobile devices and operating systems.
 This reduces development time for your business and your customers don’t need to download and install an app.
-PWAs are fast and can even operate when there is poor or no internet access.
+You should consider PWAs for your B2B ecommerce store because they are fast and can even operate when there is poor or no internet access.
 Performance is improved by ensuring that users only have to load the information they need rather than whole web pages.

-Google and Apple have recognised the potential of this approach and are pushing ahead with PWA development.
+Google and Apple have recognized the potential of this approach and are pushing ahead with PWA development.

 To find out more about future B2B ecommerce trends speak with one of Cloudfy’s experts today.